fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_normal.md

 ### Return value

-The result is a scalar or an array, with a shape conformable to arguments, and as the same type of input arguments.
+The result is a scalar or an array, with a shape conformable to the arguments, and of the same type as the input arguments.

 ### Example